rrgmc/qdiimpl/README.md

 Writing file storageclient_qdii.go...
 ```

-There is an option for each interface method called `WithQDTYPEMETHOD` to set a function that will be called when
+There is an option for each interface method called `WithMETHOD` to set a function that will be called when
 the method is called.
 If a method is called when a function is not set, the implementation panics with a useful
 message.